Women in Skilled Trades: How to Connect, Inspire and Uplift

 Mentorship and community can inspire change

 Although my career has not taken me down the trades path, I can understand the frustrations that women in trades can feel.
 Being in a male-dominated space can be intimidating and requires courage and determination.
 There are so many portals these days that are put in place for women and specifically Indigenous women who want to make a difference and change the narrative.
 I’m considered a ‘senior” Aunty within our LIFT Collective Community on Facebook, where Indigenous Women who either own a business or are working towards the launch of their business, connect virtually and share daily on programming and funding sources available for all of us to share, support and motivate one another.
-I was most recently a member of The Elleiance Network, which is a cohort of female entrepreneur, trail blazers within the city of Thunder Bay.
-Another hurdle for women in the workforce is advancing to leadership roles, specifically being voted onto Boards.
-But that is another story…stay tuned!

 “Being in a male-dominated space can be intimidating and requires courage and determination.”